baendlorel/defered-branch/README.md

 ## 🌟 When to Use Which?

-### `deferedBranch` - One-time Immediate Execution 🏃‍♂️
+### `deferedBranch` - Single-Match Immediate Execution 🏃‍♂️

-Perfect for scenarios where you need to evaluate conditions **once** and execute immediately:
+Perfect for scenarios where you need to evaluate conditions **once** and execute **the first match** immediately:

-- One-time conditional flows
+- One-time conditional flows with single outcome
-- Static condition evaluation
+- Static condition evaluation where only one branch should run

-### `deferedBranchDynamic` - Reusable Logic Patterns 🔄
+### `deferedBranchDynamic` - Single-Match Reusable Logic 🔄

-Ideal when you need to **reuse** the same branching logic multiple times with different inputs:
+Ideal when you need to **reuse** the same branching logic multiple times with different inputs, executing **only the first match**:

 - Event handlers with varying states
-- Repeated conditional logic with dynamic data
+- Repeated conditional logic with dynamic data where only one action is needed

-- State-dependent operations that change over time
+### `deferedBranchAll` - Multi-Match Immediate Execution 🎯

+Perfect for scenarios where you need to evaluate conditions **once** and execute **all matching branches** immediately:

+- Notification systems where multiple handlers should trigger
+- Validation systems where all applicable rules should run
+- Event handling where multiple listeners should respond

+### `deferedBranchAllDynamic` - Multi-Match Reusable Logic 🌊

+Ideal when you need to **reuse** branching logic that executes **all matching branches** with dynamic conditions:

+- Plugin systems where multiple plugins may handle the same event
+- Middleware chains where multiple handlers should process the same request
+- Observer patterns where multiple observers need to react to state changes

 ## 📚 Usage Examples